By Tom Glass

 Frontier Wife, Harsh Military Life

 Unlike other army wives, Nancy Davenport Sibley never enjoyed the relative comforts of big city military garrisons.
 During her 38 years of marriage to Brig.
 Gen. Caleb Chase Sibley, she mostly lived in isolated frontier posts.
-The daughter of a Mackinac Island, Mich., fur trader and farmer, she had married Sibley in 1831, just two years after he had graduated from West Point.
+The daughter of a Mackinac Island, Mich., fur trader and farmer, she had married Sibley in 1831, just two years after he had graduated from the U.S. Military Academy at West Point.

 At the start of the Civil War, Sibley commanded a battalion at Matagorda Bay, Texas.
 Compelled to surrender his forces to Confederate Gen. Earl Van Dorn, Sibley was exchanged and sent to New York.
 He was eventually paroled and served in non-combat assignments for the remainder of hostilities.
 He died in 1869.
 Nancy lived until 1903.